manticoresoftware/manticoresearch-php/docs/configuration.md

 ### Client configuration

-The Client() class accepts a configuration as an array.
+The [Client()](https://manticoresoftware.github.io/manticoresearch-php/class-Manticoresearch.Client.html) class accepts a configuration as an array.
-Without any configuration provided, it tries to connect using HTTP `127.0.0.1` on port `9306`.
+Without any configuration provided, it tries to connect using HTTP `127.0.0.1` on port `9308`.

 #### config paramaters